inSileco/inSileco.github.io/content/post/myRDebianSetup.md

 ```

 Well, I very much like it that way :smile_cat:!
 Two notes to conclude this section.
-First, in a near future I may consider
+First, in the near future I may consider
 the neat [`drat` package](http://dirk.eddelbuettel.com/code/drat.html) to add
-packages available GitHub.
+packages available on GitHub.
 Second, if you are interested in
 reproducing this installation, have a look at [my installDebian.sh gist](https://gist.github.com/KevCaz/29536740b9150383a9d543ec1be96103).

-Now that R is installed let's see hot customize the launch process.
+Now that R is installed let's see how to customize the launch process.

 ## My R's Startup